b3nsn0w/koa-easy-ws/README.md

 First, you need to pass the koa-easy-ws middleware before the one handling your request.
 Remember to call it as a function, `app.use(websocket())`, not `app.use(websocket)`.
 This sets up on-demand websocket handling for the rest of the middleware chain.

-The middleware adds the `ctx.ws()` function whenever it detects an upgrade request, calling which handles the websocket and returns a [**ws**][ws] instance.
+The middleware adds the `ctx.ws()` function whenever it detects an upgrade request, calling which handles the websocket and returns a [ws][ws] instance.
 If not called, regular Koa flow continues, likely resulting in a client-side error.

 # Features

  - No magic.
 This is a middleware, it doesn't turn your Koa app into a KoaMagicWebSocketServer.
 It knows its place.
- - Integrates [**ws**][ws], one of the fastest and most popular websocket libraries.
+ - Integrates [ws][ws], one of the fastest and most popular websocket libraries.
  - Full composability.
 Since this is just a middleware, it's not picky on what other libraries you use.
- - Minimal, unopinionated 24 SLOC codebase.
+ - Minimal, unopinionated 47 SLOC codebase.
 Seriously, this readme alone contains more code than what's imported into your project. (sorry about the tests though)
- - One dependency only, and it's the ws library.
+ - Two dependencies only, and it's the ws library and [debug][debug] (because apparently logs are not a bad idea).
 No need for more clutter in your node_modules.

 # Examples and advanced configuration